Table of Contents

 Hardest Hit Fund and Emergency Homeowners' Loan Programs.
 If you are a homeowner who received assistance under a State Housing Finance Agency Hardest Hit Fund program or an Emergency Homeowners' Loan Program, you may be able to deduct all of the payments you made on your mortgage during the year.
 For details, see Hardest Hit Fund and Emergency Homeowners' Loan Programs under What You Can and Cannot Deduct, later.

 Repayment of first-time homebuyer credit.
-The first-time homebuyer credit is not available for homes purchased in 2012 or later years.
-However, you generally must repay any credit you claimed for a home you bought if you disposed of the home or it ceased to be your main home in 2012.
-If you bought the home in 2008 and you owned and used it as your main home for all of 2012, you generally must continue repaying the credit with your 2012 tax return, but you do not have to attach Form 5405.
+Generally, you must repay any credit you claimed for a home you bought if you disposed of the home or it ceased to be your main home in 2014.
+If you bought the home in 2008 and you owned and used it as your main home for all of 2014, you generally must continue repaying the credit with your 2014 tax return, but you do not have to attach Form 5405, Repayment of the First-Time Homebuyer Credit.
 See Form 5405 and its instructions for details and for exceptions to the repayment rule.

 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.